sitture/docker-gauge-cd/README.md

 docker-compose up -d
 ```

-The above will bring up both the `web` app at `http://localhost:8080` and `sut` will compile the maven based gauge project and exit.
+The above will bring up both the `web` container at `http://localhost:8080` and `sut` container will compile the maven based gauge project and exit.

 ## Gauge Container